Update on March 26, 2018: Weigel was sentenced to two years of probation on two counts of battery.

 “Seven students that came forth in February, another six came forward in March,” said Hamilton County Chief Deputy Prosecutor Andre Miksha.

-Prosecutors say more than half a dozen students at White River Elementary accuse former teaching assistant Ted Weigle of touching them inappropriately.
-According to court documents, students said Weigle made them uncomfortable.
+Prosecutors say more than half a dozen students at White River Elementary accuse former teaching assistant Ted Weigel of touching them inappropriately.
+According to court documents, students said Weigel made them uncomfortable.

 “Commenting on bras that were visible and even touching a bra strap in the back.
 Usually, these touches were over the clothes…very rarely was it under the shirt,” said Miksha.